cyborch/slate/source/index.html.md

 **hardwareId** | This field is mandatory when **virtual** is set to `false`.
 It must be the MAC address of the button. |
 **firmwareVersion** | This field is mandatory when **virtual** is set to `false`.
 It should be the version of the firmware on the button. |

+If the buttons array does not contain one or more virtual buttons, then a virtual button will automatically be created and added to the array of buttons in the returned activity.

  - **schedules**

 The `schedules` parameter is an array of schedules.
 Each schedule has the following properties, all of which are mandatory: